Himanshimittal051104/PropWise_AI/frontend/README.md

 ## 🧩 Connect to Backend

+This frontend communicates with a FastAPI backend for house price predictions.

+### Local Development

 Before submitting inputs, make sure your backend FastAPI server is running (typically at http://localhost:8000).

 If your backend is on another URL, create a .env.local file: